-There’s bound to be guests there that don’t know who you are.
+There are bound to be wedding guests there that don’t know who you are.
 If you’ve only met their fiancé(e) a handful of times, chances are you won’t recognize a lot of their friends and family members.
-Before you begin your speech, introduce yourself!
+Before you begin your wedding speech, introduce yourself!
 Tell people in a few words how you know the bride or groom so they have a better understanding of your relationship to the newlyweds.

 While this shouldn’t turn into a Comedy Central special, it’s definitely okay to crack a few jokes.
 Perhaps, they had a funny first impression of their significant other (that won’t cause hurt feelings), or maybe they had a bad habit they were forced to break once they’d found the one.
-We recommend sprinkling in only a handful of jokes throughout your speech, versus making it chock-full of embarrassing events.
-Remember, grandma’s probably in attendance!
+We recommend sprinkling in only a handful of quips throughout your speech, versus making it chock-full of embarrassing events (don't mention any exes!) and inside jokes.

 The most important part of the speech is letting the bride or groom know how much they mean to you, and how happy you are to see them find the person they want to spend their life with.
 Give an overview of the relationship you have with that person and let them know how much they’ve influenced your life.
 If there’s ever a time to be sappy, the wedding toast is definitely it.

 With that being said, make sure you’re not giving the speech solely to one person.
-This day is about both of them, and while you may be closer to one person versus the other, do your best to include both of them.
+This special day is about your loved one and their new spouse, and while you may be closer to one person versus the other, do your best to include both of them.
 Reach out to their spouse’s friends for some insight if needed, or make note of all the wonderful ways your friend’s S.O. has had a positive influence on them.
 Talk about his or her first impression, or what they said right after their first date.
 Memories like that are what the newlyweds will be happy to hear.

 Remember, this isn’t a one-man show.
-There are likely multiple people making speeches; therefore, we recommend keeping your toast between 2-3 minutes.
-Find out how many other people are speaking and the adjust your time accordingly.
+There are likely multiple people making speeches; therefore, we recommend keeping your toast between two and three minutes.
+Find out how many other people are speaking and adjust your time accordingly.
 It’s better to err on the shorter side, as people are probably eager to get to the dance floor!